iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 ##

 ??? note "Some variations and extensions of this experiment"
-    1. Modify the inference weight distribution
+    1. Modify the default inference weight distribution when initializing the routing policy.
-    2.
+    2. Try a canary routing policy.

 ## Clean up